JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getTaskCount.call()`

 Get the total number of tasks in the colony.
-The return value is also the numeric ID of the last task created.
+The return value is also the ID of the last task created.

 **Returns**